morko/haxroomie/assets/docs/tutorials/haxroomie-cli-install.md

 # Step 6: Install `screen`

 GNU screen is a full-screen window manager.
-It basically allows haxroomie to keep running when you disconnect from your SSH session.
-Without it haxroomie and all your rooms close when you disconnect.
+It basically allows haxroomie-cli to keep running when you disconnect from your SSH session.
+Without it haxroomie-cli and all your rooms close when you disconnect.

 Install screen with:
 ```